Sunday, October 16, 2011

 cold blood killing or split families

-, it´s a film
+struggles, it´s a film

-, and if that wasn´t
+about children, and if that wasn´t

-originally the plan it ended up that way
+originally the plan it ended up that way.

 The thing is, "Let the right one in"

-in all its flaws
+in all its flaws,

-is a film within a film
+is a film within a film.

 One, less interesting one,